ercrema/culturalincubators/readme.txt

    High Perfomance cluster
    ./manuscript -> contain the working and final version of the manuscript
-   ./data -> simulation outputs
+   ./explorations -> preliminary experiments

 ** To Do List

-* Organise file structure
+* DONE Organise file structure
-* Write Codes for the New Analtycal Solution for Experiment 1
+* DONE Write Codes for the New Analtycal Solution for Experiment 1
-* Clean Existing code for Experiment 2
+* TODO Clean Existing code for Experiment 2
   This requires the transition from Median to Mean final trait
-* Make the repository citable with DOI
+* TODO Make the repository citable with DOI Instuctions can be found on this link: https://guides.github.com/activities/citable-code/
-  Instuctions can be found on this link: https://guides.github.com/activities/citable-code/
+* DONE Share Account with Mark
-* Share Account with Mark
+* TODO Define Experiment 1, part 1 (see exploration 1)